Devilish Impressions: Simulacra and Fear No Gods of the East Tour

-In the middle of 2009, Quazarre began to compose on what would later become the "Diabolicanos..." successor, introducing even more of a thrash and heavy metal influences in the song-writing process, and thus injecting a new dimension of brutality and catchiness in Devilish Impressions' music.
-Increasing the use of clean vocals and further development of a melodic side of the new songs, made their sound even more of an epic character, sound that eventually turn into something the band themselves would describe as "MUSIC for the EXTREME experiMENTAL generation ONLY".
+In the middle of 2009, Quazarre composed the successor to "Diabolicanos...", introducing thrash and heavy metal to the songwriting, and injecting brutality and catchiness in Devilish Impressions' music.
+Increasing clean vocals and a melodic side to the new songs made them sound more epic.

-In the second half of 2010 Devilish Impressions enters few recording studios, incl.
-Studio X and Hertz Studio in order to produce their latest full-length named "Simulacra".
-The long-lasting recording session backed up by session synth appearances of Flumen (Asgaard) and Lestath (METransmissionAL), as well as special guests incl.
-Orion (Behemoth, Vesania), Jacek Grecki (Lost Soul) and Roman (Lecter), resulted in extremely sharp and massive sound of the album, that along with the new songs' outstanding craftsmanship, breath-taking artworks and lyrical concept based on works of the world's famous poets makes the "Simulacra" record one of the 2012 must-have metal offers.
+In the second half of 2010, Devilish Impressions entered a few recording studios, including Studio X and Hertz Studio to produce the full-length Simulacra.
+The recording session was backed up by session synth appearances of Flumen (Asgaard) and Lestath (METransmissionAL), as well as special guests, including Orion (Behemoth, Vesania), Jacek Grecki (Lost Soul) and Roman (Lecter), resulting in a sharp sound along with the artwork and lyrics based on works by famous poets.

-Releasing the album in 2012 on several record labels: Lifeforce Records (Europe / North America), Icaros Records (Poland), MSR Productions (Russia / CIS countries), resulted also in signing the worldwide deal with The Flaming Arts Management and Booking Agency.
+Releasing the album in 2012 on several record labels: Lifeforce Records (Europe / North America), Icaros Records (Poland), MSR Productions (Russia / CIS countries), resulted in signing with The Flaming Arts Management and Booking Agency.

-Nominated for a 2012 Metal Storm Award "Simulacra" was voted one of the Best Melodic Black Metal / Metalgaze Album and gets very good press all over the world.
+Nominated for a 2012 Metal Storm Award, Simulacra was voted one of the Best Melodic Black Metal / Metalgaze Album and received good press all over the world.

-In support to the record the group appears at a bunch of summer festivals, incl.
-Hard Rock Laager (with Samael, Melechesh), Carpathian Alliance (co-headlining with Dark Funeral, Carpathian Forest, Týr, Arkona), Castle Party and Brutal East, followed by "Fear no Gods of The East Tour 2013", a month-long headlining run across The Baltic States / Eastern European countries.
-After the tour Devilish Impressions plays at Wave Gotik Treffen (with Paradise Lost, Lacrimosa) and at MetalFest Open Air Poland (with Helloween, Accept, Sodom, Destruction, Down, Satyricon).
+To support the record, the group appeared at several summer festivals, including Hard Rock Laager (with Samael, Melechesh), Carpathian Alliance (co-headlining with Dark Funeral, Carpathian Forest, Týr, Arkona), Castle Party and Brutal East, followed by "Fear no Gods of The East Tour 2013", a month-long headlining run across The Baltic States / Eastern European countries.
+After the tour, Devilish Impressions played at Wave Gotik Treffen (with Paradise Lost, Lacrimosa) and at MetalFest Open Air Poland (with Helloween, Accept, Sodom, Destruction, Down, Satyricon).